CommuniCityProject/communicity_toolbox/README.md

 - To install the Toolbox as a Python package, refer to the [installation guide](docs/installation.md).

 - To use the Toolbox with Docker see the [Docker guide](docs/docker.md).

-## Usage

-Check the [quick start](./docs/quick-start.md) guide for more information on how to use the Toolbox.

 ## Contributing